Summer Book Club: From the Mixed-up Files of Mrs. Basil E. Frankweiler

 And that was pretty much it!
 Of course there was much playing and having fun together that had nothing to do with reading, but reading is an awesome excuse to have a party, if you ask me!

-We have two book clubs coming up in the next couple weeks—one for Sophia and one for Chloe.
-This time, I promise to blog about them right away!
+We have two book clubs coming up in the next couple weeks—one for my middle daughter and one for the youngest.
+This time, I promise to post about them right away!

 You might also like: